NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 * __Download Clinical__: Downloads clinical metadata about all cases in the project in either TSV or JSON format.
 * __Download Manifest__: Downloads a manifest for all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.

-## Repository
+### Repository

-### Summary
+#### Summary

-The Repository Page is the primary method of accessing data in the GDC AWG Portal.
+The Repository Page is the primary method of accessing data in the GDC Pre-Release Data Portal.
 It provides an overview of all cases and files and offers users a variety of filters for identifying and browsing cases and files of interest.
-Users can access the Repository Page from the Data Portal toolbar or directly at [https://portal.awg.gdc.cancer.gov/repository](https://portal.awg.gdc.cancer.gov/repository).
+Users can access the Repository Page from the Data Portal toolbar or directly at [https://portal.Pre-Release Data.gdc.cancer.gov/repository](https://portal.Pre-Release Data.gdc.cancer.gov/repository).

-### Filters / Facets
+#### Filters / Facets
 On the left, a panel of data facets allows users to filter cases and files using a variety of criteria.
 If facet filters are applied, the tabs on the right will display information about matching cases and files.
 If no filters are applied, the tabs on the right will display information about all available data.

 On the right, two tabs contain information about available data: